dabauxi/nimbus-docker/README.md

 The following features are available:

-- A beacon node.
+- Nimbus beacon node and validator.
-- A validator client (optional) that connects to the beacon node.
+- Nethermind execution client.

 ## Usage

 `$ docker-compose up`

-A `.nimbus` directory will be created in the repository root which contains the beacon node database and other Nimbus files.
+A `.nimbus` directory will be created in the repository root (if not specified otherwise) which contains the beacon node database and other Nimbus files.

 ## Configuration